react-navigation/react-navigation.github.io/docs/bottom-tab-navigator.md

 ## BottomTabNavigatorConfig

 * `initialRouteName` - The routeName for the initial tab route when first loading.
+* `navigationOptions` - Navigation options for the navigator itself, to configure a parent navigator
+* `defaultNavigationOptions` - Default navigation options to use for screens
 * `resetOnBlur` - Reset the state of any nested navigators when switching away from a screen.
 Defaults to `false`.
 * `order` - Array of routeNames which defines the order of the tabs.
 * `paths` - Provide a mapping of routeName to path config, which overrides the paths set in the routeConfigs.